-Midwestern State University (MSU) offers the first discipline-specific Master of Science Radiologic Science (MSRS) degree of its kind in the United States.
+MSU offers the first discipline-specific Master of Science Radiologic Science (MSRS) degree of its kind in the United States.
 It includes three separate majors: Radiologic Administration, Radiologic Education, and Radiologist Assistant.
 The MSRS program features a holistic approach to graduate education with options for specialization, providing a natural transition for working technologists interested in advancing to higher levels of administration, education, or advanced clinical practice.

 The radiologist assistant (RA) is a newly emerging allied health care professional providing a recognized advanced clinical role for experienced radiologic technologists.
 The RA enhances patient care by extending the capacity of the radiologist in the diagnostic imaging environment.
 The RA performs patient assessment, patient management, fluoroscopy, and other radiology procedures.
-This new health care professional will also make initial observations of diagnostic images, with official interpretations and final written reports being provided by supervising radiologists (as defined by the American College of Radiology (ACR) Standard for Communication: Diagnostic Radiology).
+This new health care professional will also make initial observations of diagnostic images, with official interpretations and final written reports being provided by supervising radiologists (as defined by the American College of Radiology [ACR] Standard for Communication: Diagnostic Radiology).

-The RA major is a track in the Master of Science in Radiologic Sciences Degree.
-The curriculum design allows RA students the benefits of clinical practice where it is most needed (off-campus) as well as the benefits of periodic face-to-face networking with other students and with faculty during on-campus seminars.
-Admission to the RA major is limited and competitve
+The RA major is a track in the MSRS program.
+The curriculum design allows RA students the benefits of clinical practice where it is most needed (off-campus) as well as the benefits of periodic face-to-face networking with other students and faculty during on-campus seminars.
+Admission to the RA major is limited and competitive.

 In addition to the MSRS core courses and the research paper, the RA curriculum includes procedures courses with a specific clinical content focus requiring independent work, online interactions, and on-campus visits.
 Each semester will includes a clinical preceptorship with at least twenty- four (24) contact hours per week including at least four (4) hours of direct image review with the Radiologist Preceptor.